 All of the Association's 2011 Bonds are dated April 1, 2011, and accrete interest from that date.
 Interest on the Association's 2011 bonds is tax-exempt.

 The Association's 2011 Bonds consist of the following.
-(Descriptions of the Association's Term Bonds have been updated for the Bond Exchange as noted.)
+(Descriptions of the Association's Term Bonds have been updated for the Bond Exchange and any extraordinary mandatory prepayments/redemptions as noted.)

 The 2011 Senior Bonds as follows: